SupTan85/int/.doc/int.cnew.md

 ## function

-> [!NOTE] Information
+> [!NOTE]
-This function creates an object with a custom size per block.\
+**Information:** This function creates an object with a custom size per block.\
-**It is recommended to use string type as "number" input, also you can input number type.**
+*It is recommended to use string type as "number" input, also you can input number type.*

 **Input type:**